zl2876/bacteriaGAN/README.md

 When executed, will return plot graphs of training/validation accuracy and loss, per-class accuracy as an array, confusion matrix, classsification report, and ten samples with true/predicted labels.

-## Image evaluation (inception score module) `inception _score.ipynb`
+## Image evaluation `inception _score.ipynb`

 To obtain an inception score to assess the quality of the generated images, run `inception _score.ipynb`.
 This script takes the folder of images, resizes all of the images within the folder (as in `dibas_classifier.ipynb`), and calculates the Inception Score using the implementation found in the Salimans et al. paper.
-The output is the average and standard deviation of the inception sscore for each fake image file.
+The output is the average and standard deviation of the inception score for each fake image file.